garygriswold/Bible.js/Docs/BibleValidationNotes.md

 	For repeated uploads of the same file use the following: cp $HOME/ShortSands/DBL/3prepared/ERV-ENG.db "$HOME/Library/Application Support/BibleAppNW/databases/file__0/24"
+	cp $HOME/ShortSands/DBL/3prepared/ERV-SPA.db "$HOME/Library/Application Support/BibleAppNW/databases/file__0/25"

 	For repeated uploads of the Versions.db
 	cp $HOME/ShortSands/BibleApp/Versions/Versions.db "$HOME/Library/Application Support/BibleAppNW/databases/file__0/9"

+	Actions to perform in program:
+	1. Install a new Bible and update Versions
+	2. Update a new Bible and update Versions
+	3. Update Versions

 The document named BibleDeploymentNotes.md contains the specific instructions for preparing Bibles for